 - Copy of pages 1-3 of your current I-20

 - Please have your Designated School Official (DSO) at your university or English program complete Section II of the Transfer Verification form, and return it to us.
 The completed section is proof that you have maintained your immigration status while in the U.S. International Student Transfer Verification Form

-Proof of MMR and Varicella vaccinations:
+- Proof of Measles, Mumps, and Rubella (MMR) and Varicella vaccinations:

 - The second dose of both vaccines is required before classes start.
 You will not be allowed to enroll in class full-time until proof of the second immunization doses is submitted to Student Health Services.
-Full-time enrollment is required to maintain F1 visa status.
+Full-time enrollment is required to maintain F-1 visa status.

 - Present a certificate of immunization form.
-Download the form.

 Below are additional health-related requirements that can affect your visa status.